Assessment and Advice

 Following Assessment and Advice you will be advised whether further treatment would be beneficial.
 Sometimes regular sessions of therapy may be needed over a number of weeks, but there are occasions whereby one or two sessions of treatment are all that are required to learn a new technique or set of exercises.

-For voice disorders, Laryngeal Manual Therapy may be offered either as a one-off treatment to relieve vocal tract discomfort and the effects of muscle tension dysphonia, or as part of a programme of regular treatment.
+For voice disorders, Laryngeal Manual Therapy and Myofascial Release may be offered, either as one-off treatments to relieve vocal tract discomfort and the effects of muscle tension dysphonia, or as part of a programme of regular treatment.

 Training for Professional Voice Users